Calculating a Chapter 13 Plan

 What Debts Can You Discharge in Chapter 13?

 As a general rule, the discharge releases the debtor from all debts provided for by the plan.
 The exception of certain debts are referenced in 11 U.S.C. § 1328.
-Debts not discharged in Chapter 13 include:
+Debts not discharged in Chapter 13 include those for:

 - Certain long term secured obligations (such as a home mortgage)